-• Balancing Statewide Needs
+Balancing Statewide Needs

-- o Give consideration to all regions of the state of Ohio by using the accepted allocation pool definitions and distribution formulas similar to what is used in the 9% Low Income Housing Tax Credit (LIHTC) Qualified Allocation Plan. - o Balance the needs of communities experiencing rapid growth and the revitalization of distressed areas - o Support policies to minimize project costs and keep the homes affordable.
+- Give consideration to all regions of the state of Ohio by using the accepted allocation pool definitions and distribution formulas similar to what is used in the 9% Low Income Housing Tax Credit (LIHTC) Qualified Allocation Plan. - Balance the needs of communities experiencing rapid growth and the revitalization of distressed areas. - o Support policies to minimize project costs and keep the homes affordable.

-• Qualified Buyer Support
+Qualified Buyer Support

-- o Ensure that the purchase price of homes developed under this program is affordable to Qualified Buyers. - o Require the use of homebuyer education and counseling to ensure that Qualified Buyers succeed in home ownership. - Advance housing equity through administration of the SFTC, including the need for accessible housing. - o Support green building practices and energy-efficient design to conserve energy and reduce Qualified Buyers' future energy expenses.
+- Ensure that the purchase price of homes developed under this program is affordable to Qualified Buyers. - Require the use of homebuyer education and counseling to ensure that Qualified Buyers succeed in home ownership. - Advance housing opportunities through administration of the SFTC, including the need for accessible housing. - Support energy-efficient design to conserve energy and reduce Qualified Buyers' future energy expenses.